-We believe our ability to consistently acquire and retain customers at a reasonable cost will be a key factor affecting our future performance.
-While we have a strong presence in major markets, we still have the opportunity to grow brand awareness, with less than 20% estimated aided awareness in any region of the country.
-To accomplish this goal, we intend to grow our brand awareness through various avenues such as national television and radio advertising, and through select sponsorship and partnership opportunities.
+We believe our ability to consistently acquire and retain new customers at a reasonable cost will be a key factor affecting our future performance.
+While we have a strong presence in major markets, we still have the opportunity to grow brand awareness, with 29% estimated aided awareness in any region of the country.
+To accomplish this goal, we intend to grow our brand awareness through various avenues such as national television and streaming advertising, and through select sponsorship and partnership opportunities.
 In addition, we will strive to strengthen our social media footprint across various platforms such as Facebook, Google, and YouTube.
 Our digital capabilities provide a distinct advantage and enable us to form direct relationships with our customers and capture valuable customer data and insights.
-We utilize digital marketing tools to optimize our marketing initiatives and drive our brand reach.
+We will continue to utilize marketing measurement to ensure our advertising is effective while expanding our brand reach.